microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 ### Commands for each profile?

-[#3879] Is a request for being able to launch a profile directly, via the command pallete.
-Esentially, the user will type the name of a profile, and hit enter to launch that profile.
+[#3879] Is a request for being able to launch a profile directly, via the command palette.
+Essentially, the user will type the name of a profile, and hit enter to launch that profile.
 I quite like this idea, but with the current spec, this won't work great.
 We'd need to manually have one entry in the command palette for each profile, and every time the user adds a profile, they'd need to update the list of commands to add a new entry for that profile as well.

-This is a fairly complicated addition to this feature, so I'd hold it for "Command Palette v2", thoguh I believe it's solution deserves special consideration from the outset.
+This is a fairly complicated addition to this feature, so I'd hold it for "Command Palette v2", though I believe it's solution deserves special consideration from the outset.

 I suggest that we need a mechanism by which the user can specify a single